qrefine/qrefine/README.md

  cd tests
  qr.test
 ```
-If any of the tests fail, please raise and issue here: [issue tracker](https://github.com/qrefine/qrefine/issues)
+If any of the tests fail, please raise an issue here: [issue tracker](https://github.com/qrefine/qrefine/issues)

 ### Help